Symbols are objects, actions, or persons that evoke meanings beyond their literal presence. They are literal, but they more than literal as well.

 And it’s a hard rain’s a-gonna fall

-The speaker’s son is “blue-eyed” symbolically suggests innocence.
+The speaker’s son is “blue-eyed” which symbolically suggests innocence.

 In line 5, the son has “Heard one person starve” but “many people laughing.”
-What or whom is compressed into the symbolic one person who starved?
-Into the symbolic many?
+What or whom is compressed into the symbolic “one person” who starved?
+Into the symbolic “many people laughin'”?
 How is this symbol is expanded into your experience?

-In line 6 a poet, symbolic of wisdom or the ability to see what others cannot, is dead.
+In line 6 we find “a poet,” often a symbol of someone with the ability to see what others cannot.
+He is dead.

 Think about that clown in line 7.
 What does the clown represent?
 What is significant about his being alone.
 In an alley.
 Crying?